 Maybe he was a coldhearted bastard, but he didn’t want to face his life yet, not with all that had happened.
-Flying back to New York from Vienna would have given him only fifteen hours of peace before he plunged headlong into the morass of friends, colleagues, and reporters.
+Flying back to New York from Vienna would’ve given him only fifteen hours of peace before he plunged headlong into the morass of friends, colleagues, and reporters.
 Never mind the creeping mass of people who wanted to be his very best buddy now that he was worth millions.

 He swallowed the knot in his throat and chased it with the rest of the champagne.

 Amazing what money did.
 Everyone wanted a piece of him.
 Even galleries that had snubbed their noses at his work now wanted to display his sculptures.
-Friends and ex-lovers called his cell phone so often he let the damn thing run out of power and hadn’t bothered to recharge it.
+Friends and ex-lovers called his cell so often he let the damn thing run out of power and hadn’t bothered to recharge it.

 He didn’t even want to think about his e-mail.

 A waiter offered to take his empty flute as the ocean liner slid past the waterfront at Southampton and made its way toward the channel.
 A second waiter came and offered a second flute, but Rhys declined.
-He wasn’t about to add another spate of drunkenness to his exploits bandied about the press.
+He wasn’t about to add another spate of drunkenness to his exploits bandied about in the press.

 Taking the slow boat, literally, gave him an entire week to put himself back together, to have a little calm before he stepped back into his upturned life.

 No, it was the aftermath.
 The lies.
 Seeing his father again.
-Facing that man’s anger and loathing was one thing—he had done that most of his life.
+Facing that man’s anger and loathing was one thing—he’d done that most of his life.
 But witnessing the utter relief on Derrick Matherton’s face during the reading of the will had broken every wall Rhys had built over the years.
 The contents of the will shattered what was left.
 After it was all over, his father—Derrick—spoke his first words to Rhys in fourteen years.

 “I always knew you weren’t my son.”

 Rhys pressed his lips together and stared out at the tourists waving from the round block fort they passed.
-At least that secret had not been leaked to the media.
+At least that secret hadn’t been leaked to the media.
 But then, the solicitor had been from a very highly regarded firm, and Derrick had been given a tidy sum with the stipulation that he, too, would never reveal the truth.